digihaven/WildcardS3DNS/README.md

 -----END PUBLIC KEY-----
 ```````

-There will be a program to encrypt and upload the certs to your bucket.
+Note: There will be a program to encrypt and upload the certs to your bucket.
+Note: THE TEST SERVER IS NOT >>YET<< PCI COMPLIANT!